Types Of Stress in Children

 However, toxic stressors often include sustained family hostility, a lack of warmth among family members, or under-resourced schools and neighborhoods.

 For little kids, even minor conflicts can be significant.
 They experience them differently from grownups.
-Children experience toxic stress when parent use “tough love” regularly.
+Children experience toxic stress when parents use “tough love” regularly.

 The helicopter parents, on the other hand, shield their children from any adversity, thus preventing them from flexing their stress-tolerance muscles.